UIMSolutions/uim/orm/uim/orm/classes/tables/README.md

 Configuring the Namespace to Locate ORM classes

-If you have not followed the conventions it is likely that your Table or Entity classes will not be detected by CakeD.
-In order to fix this, you can set a namespace with the Cake\Core\Configure::write method.
+If you have not followed the conventions it is likely that your Table or Entity classes will not be detected by uimD.
+In order to fix this, you can set a namespace with the uim\Core\Configure::write method.
 As an example:

 /src
     /App